luckypoem/spleen/README.md

 # Spleen

-Spleen is a SOCKS5 server written in Golang, the server can handles both the TCP and UDP, it support `CONNECT` and `UDP ASSOCIATE` method.
+Spleen is a SOCKS5 server written in Golang, the server can handles the TCP that support `CONNECT` method.

 # How to use